Marford Lease Extension - Free Consultation

 Increase your lease and increase your Marford property value

-Leasehold residencies in Marford with in excess of one hundred years remaining on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your home.
-In such situations there is often little to be gained by buying the reversionary interest unless savings on ground rent and estate charges justify it.
+Leasehold residencies in Marford with over 100 years outstanding on the lease are sometimes regarded as a ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your property.
+In such circumstances there is often little to be gained by buying the reversionary interest unless savings on ground rent and service charges warrant it.

 Lender Requirement